-The 3-in-1 Tailgater Wagon by Radio Flyer ($149.99) features a drop-down side so anyone (yes, we’re looking at you, tired parents!) can grab a seat.
-Take this wagon to a sporting event or pull it along at your next outdoor adventure and you’re guaranteed to have a dry, elevated seat for those who don’t want to criss-cross applesauce on wet grass.
+Wagons like the 3-in-1 Tailgater Wagon by Radio Flyer ($149.99) feature a drop-down side so anyone (yes, we’re looking at you, tired parents!) can grab a seat.
+Take this wagon to a kids sporting event or pull it along at your next outdoor adventure and you’re guaranteed a dry, elevated seat for those who don’t want to criss-cross applesauce on wet grass.
 Plus, there’s a stow-away cooler caddy to hold a cooler, folding chairs and more.

 10. Kids can self-board.

-A carnival adventure or a day at the boardwalk means getting in (and out) of a stroller on repeat.
-Infants and toddlers need to be able to stand, balance and lift their body weight to climb into a stroller, but a wagon that has a zip-door entry lets anyone who can crawl self-board, making trips on the go easier and faster.
-Brands like Wonderfold make it easy for kids to enter the wagon on their own (but the zipper deters stealthy kiddos from exiting without some assistance).
+Older kids will love to hop on and off the stroller wagon as the mood strikes them, but some wagons even have a zip-door entry so younger kids can self-board, making trips on the go easier and faster.
+Brands like Wonderfold make it easier for kids of all ages and abilities to enter the wagon on their own (but the zipper deters stealthy kiddos from exiting without some assistance).

 Wagons have canopies that stretch horizontally to cover the entire unit, which means your baby’s delicate skin isn’t in direct sunlight.
 Some models, like the Jeep Wrangler Stroller Wagon ($299), have pull-down shades for complete coverage, making them perfect for sunny strolls and wagon naps.

-12. It’s useful long after your kids have grown.
+12. It’s useful long after your kids have outgrown it.

-There will come a point when that sweet newborn will no longer fit in any sort of stroller, wagon or otherwise.
-But while a stroller serves no purpose once your kids can make it through an all-day adventure on their own two feet, the wagon lives on as the family mobile unit.
-From camping trips to picnics in the park, wagons are the Giving Tree of strollers.
+There will come a point when your child will no longer fit in the wagon (sniff).
+But the wagon has lots of life and purpose left in it.
+From camping trips to picnics in the park, wagons are the Giving Tree of strollers, holding all sorts of gear and tools.
 Kind of like wipes, you’ll wonder how you ever lived without one.

 —Meghan Yudes Meyers